henry2004y/KeyNotes/contents/kmhd.md

 Typically, what prominent here are electron heat fluxes.
 So heat fluxes can also lead to anisotropies and so macroscopic solutions of KMHD involving temperature gradients will also go unstable at microscales!

-So here we are, we cannot change B at large scales, we cannot compress/rarefy the plasma and we cannot have temperature gradients without having to ??? everything exploding and ??? new equations.
+So here we are, we cannot change B at large scales, we cannot compress/rarefy the plasma and we cannot have temperature gradients without having to deal everything exploding and needing new equations.
 Enjoy!